-Staff has reviewed the property holdings of the City Council and has found that potential conflicts exist; in that members have property holdings within 500 feet of the Open Space Districts listed below by City Council member.
+Staff has reviewed the property holdings of the City Council and has found that, potential conflicts exist; in that members have real property holdings within 500 feet of the boundaries of the property which is the subject of this action.
 Consequently, pursuant to California Code of Regulations Title 2, sections 18700 and 18702.2(a)(11), this item presents a disqualifying real property-related financial conflict of interest under the Political Reform Act (Cal.
 Gov't Code § 87100, et seq.) for the members identified below:

-Mayor Salas - For Open Space Districts No. 9, 10, and Towne Center Maintenance District, which are the subject of Resolution B of this action.
+Mayor Salas - For Open Space Districts No. 9, 10, and Towne Center Maintenance District, which are the subject of Resolution C of this action.

-Council Member Aguilar - For Open Space District No. 8, which are the subject of Resolution C of this action.
+Council Member Aguilar - For Open Space District No. 8, which are the subject of Resolution D of this action.

-Council Members Aguilar and McCann - For Open Space District No. 20 (Zone 7), which is the subject of Resolution D of this action.
+Council Members Aguilar and McCann - For Open Space District No. 20 (Zone 7), which is the subject of Resolution E of this action.

-Council Member McCann - For Open Space District No. 1, which is the subject of Resolution E of this action.
+Council Member McCann - For Open Space District No. 1, which is the subject of Resolution F of this action.

-Council Member Padilla - For Eastlake Maintenance District No. 1 (ELMD #1) Zone C, which is the subject of Resolution F of this action.
+Council Member Padilla - For Eastlake Maintenance District No. 1 (ELMD #1) Zone C, which is the subject of Resolution G of this action.